preeve9534/pdjr-skplugin-devantech/README.md

 The required __index__ property defines the relay module channel to which the channel definition relates.
 This value is used by the plugin to overwrite the '{c}' token in the __switchpath__ property discussed earlier and is also used in status and error reporting.

 The optional __address__ property value defines the physical channel on the remote device with which this channel is associated.
-If this property is omitted, then the pBy default this value will assume the value of the __index__ property, but if this doesn't suit (maybe a physical relay has failed), then supply  __address__ property can be used to map a module channel index onto a different relay channel on the associated physical device.
+If this property is omitted, then the plugin will use the value of the __index__ property as the channel address.

 The __description__ property value supplies some narrative that is used in status and error reporting and, more importantly, is used